janverschelde/PHCpack/src/doc/source/options.rst

 phc -z : strip phc output solution lists into Maple format
 ----------------------------------------------------------

+Parsing solution lists in PHCpack format can be a bit tedious.
+Therefore, the ``phc -z`` defines a simpler format, representing a list of solutions as a list of lists, where lists are enclosed by square brackets.
+Every solution is a list of equations, using a comma to separate the items in the list.

-The phc -z commands converts solution lists in PHCpack format into Maple lists and converts Maple lists into solutions lists in PHCpack format.
+The phc -z commands converts solution lists in PHCpack format into :index:`Maple` lists and converts Maple lists into solutions lists in PHCpack format.
 For example:

 ::